Transit Programs

 Title VI Notice of Public Rights

-Title VI of the Civil Rights Acts of 1964 (Title VI) prohibits discrimination on the basis of race, color, and national origin in programs that receive federal funding.
-Georgia Department of Transportation (GDOT) is committed to ensuring that no person is excluded from participation in. or denied the benefits of, its services on the basis of race, color, or national origin as protected by Title VI of the Civil Rights Act.
+Title VI of the Civil Rights Acts of 1964 prohibits discrimination on the basis of race, color, and national origin in programs that receive federal funding.
+GDOT is committed to ensuring that no person is excluded from participation in, or denied the benefits of, its services based on race, color, or national origin.
+If you'd like more information, please contact bbrowning@dot.ga.gov | (404) 631-1497.

-If you'd like more information about the Title VI program, you may contact the Title VI staff at bbrowning@dot.ga.gov or (404) 631-1497.
 If you believe that you have been subjected to discrimination under Title VI, you may file a written complaint.
-Please download a printable complaint form and mail it to us at the GDOT address listed on the form.
+Please complete the complaint form and mail it to GDOT at the address listed on the form.
+Complaints should be filed within 180 days of the alleged violation.

 Download Complaint Form